matias-fuentes/matias-fuentes/README.md

 Hello!
 What a nice surprise to see you here!
 My name is Matías, and I'm a software engineer highly passioned about AI, robotics, cloud, and web development.

-I strongly believe that the future, are our computers.
-And I had that exact same vision since the first time that I had a computer in my hands; at the age of only four.
-And since that moment, since that very first moment that I got a keyboard and a mouse in my hands for the first time, I didn't stopped.
+I strongly believe that the future lies on our computers.
+And I had that exact same vision since the very first time I had a computer in my hands; at the age of only four.
+Since that very first moment I got a keyboard and a mouse in my hands for the first time, I didn't stop.

-I used it EVERY SINGLE DAY, doing COUNTLESS of things, because I believed in it.
+I used it every single day since then, doing COUNTLESS of great things and contributions with it, because I believed in it.

 ***I believed, with that childish and innocent vision, that inside that tube monitor, it was hidden nothing more but the future. ✨***